hmlendea/more-cultural-names/README.md

 Currently, the development focuses on the following:

+ 1. Add more localisations to existing locations
- 1. Support more `Crusader Kings 3` titles
+ 2. Support more `Crusader Kings 3` locations
- 2. Adding all the original CK2-HIP localisations
+ 3. Finish and publish the `Hearts of Iron 4` edition
+ 3. Support more `Hearts of Iron 4` locations
- 3. Support more `Imperator: Rome` titles
+ 3. Support more `Imperator: Rome` locations

 # Development guidelines